renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Learn-Programming-In-Ceylon-Part-1.md

 to map directly to machine instructions.
 Basically, it is a machine-friendly language, not a human-friendly one.

-Luckily, people have created many higher level languages overtime that made it easier for humans to write code that can later be translated to Assembly by other programs, and then executed by computers.
+Luckily, people have created many higher level languages overtime that made it easier for humans to write code that can later be translated to Assembly by other programs, which can then be executed by computers.
 Programs that do the translation are called
 **compilers** or **interpreters**.

 One of the first such higher level languages was [Fortran](http://en.wikipedia.org/wiki/Fortran), created in the early 1950's.